pierre-24/scalapacke/docs/dev/tutorial.md

 *"Release" is the final word in [Sakura](https://en.wikipedia.org/wiki/Cardcaptor_Sakura)'s spell to activate her scepter, so she shouts it in every episode.
 Couldn't resist the reference! 😉*

-More seriously, this is just a reminder that all thing that were allocated should be released, including BLACS internals.
+More seriously, this is just a reminder that all things that were allocated once should be released, including BLACS internals.
 Thus:

 ```c